1st female grizzly in 40 years collared in Washington state

 “Currently there are believed to be at least 70 to 80 grizzly bears in the Selkirk Grizzly Bear Recovery Zone,” Kasworm said.
 “About half those bears live on the Canadian side of the border, with the other half on the U.S. side.”

 Grizzly bears are listed as a threatened species under the federal Endangered Species Act and classified as an endangered species in Washington state.
-The state agency works collaboratively with federal wildlife officials to monitor grizzly bear survival, reproduction, home range use, food habits, genetics and causes of death.
+The state agency works collaboratively with federal wildlife officials to monitor grizzly bear survival, reproduction, home range use, food habits, genetics, and causes of death.